mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     - `connection_strings.private_endpoint.#.endpoints.#.endpoint_id` - Unique identifier of the private endpoint.
     - `connection_strings.private_endpoint.#.endpoints.#.provider_name` - Cloud provider to which you deployed the private endpoint.
 Atlas returns `AWS` or `AZURE`.
     - `connection_strings.private_endpoint.#.endpoints.#.region` - Region to which you deployed the private endpoint.
-* `container_id` - The Network Peering Container ID.
-The id of the container either created programmatically by the user before any clusters existed in the project or when the first cluster in the region (AWS/Azure) or project (GCP) was created.
+* `container_id` - The Container ID is the id of the container created when the first cluster in the region (AWS/Azure) or project (GCP) was created.
 * `srv_address` - Connection string for connecting to the Atlas cluster.
 The +srv modifier forces the connection to use TLS/SSL.
 See the mongoURI for additional options.
 * `state_name` - Current state of the cluster.
 The possible states are:
     - IDLE